crimanvel/zappyrent/README.md

 Swagger documentation is available at http://localhost:3000/api.

 How to Test
-Use Postman, Insomnia, or any HTTP client.
+Use Postman, Insomnia, or any HTTP client:

 Register a user with POST /users.